h0uter/situational-graph/README.md

 They provide us with companionship and they assist us in some very intense and important work scenarios.
 Time-sensitive Search-and-rescue missions are such an intense scenario and the environments where they take place typically present significant challenges including difficult terrain, unstable structures, degraded environmental conditions, and expansive areas of operation.

-This is where robot dogs enter the picture, an increasing number of legged robot platforms have reached an unprecedented level of commercial maturity in recent years.
+This is where robot dogs can join the team!
-In turn, the interest to benchmark their capabilities hands-on in real-world unstructured intense environments has never been higher.

 Further research towards approaches to rapidly map, navigate, search and exploit disaster environments will ensure that first-responders are equipped with the technologies and capabilities necessary to effectively execute their future missions.

 <img src="documentation/dog.jpg" alt="alt text" width="700" height="whatever">